-LAS VEGAS, May 6, 2017 – In front of a sold out T-Mobile Arena filled with 20,510 roaring fans, representing millions more fans glued to their screens in Mexico and throughout the world, Saul “Canelo” Alvarez and Julio Caesar Chavez Jr. put pride on the line, not only their own but the pride of the entire nation of Mexico.
+LAS VEGAS, May 6, 2017 – In front of 20,150 roaring fans filling the T-Mobile Arena, representing millions more fans glued to their screens in Mexico and worldwide, Saul “Canelo” Alvarez and Julio Caesar Chavez Jr. put pride on the line, not only their own but the pride of the entire nation of Mexico.

 After twelve rounds, no one needed to wait to hear the scorecards.
 It was a beatdown of epic proportions.
 Alvarez (49-1-1, 34 KOs) dominated every round.
 Announcer Michael Buffer confirmed the three 120-108 cards, a shutout.
 This is one of the few fights where the less said about it, the better.
 It was simply difficult to watch.

-Perhaps it was the weight that beat Chavez Jr. (50-3-1, 32 KOs).
+Perhaps coming down a division and making the weight beat Chavez Jr. (50-3-1, 32 KOs).
 He seemed in a mental fog, unable to execute any sort of game plan.
 Alvarez punished him behind a left jab, which alone would have won him the fight.
 Backed up by solid body work plus hooks and straight shots to the head, Canelo was in complete command.

 Meanwhile, as the fight wore on, Julio Caesar Chavez Senior and the rest of Chavez Jr.’s family were yelling at him from ringside, imploring him to throw punches.